 - Click on Run to run the process and fill-in the follow-up folder.

-It is better to reach point 7 here below before the IBE shutter opens, i.e. before the etching effectively starts.
+It is better to reach green light here below before the IBE shutter opens, i.e. before the etching effectively starts.

 - Switch-on the SIMS display and start MASsoft software.